Climate Resilient Development

 Urban Coastal Adaptation

-U.S. coastal cities face accelerating flood risks from sea level rise and intensifying storms.
+Coastal cities face accelerating flood risks from sea level rise and intensifying storms.
 My research examines how climate adaptation intersects with quality of life, public health, and community well-being,particularly as cities consider transformative strategies like managed retreat and relocation from highly vulnerable areas.

 Key Insights